-At least 10 Gazans dead after Israeli army, Palestinians clash at border fence, officials say
+Fifteen Gazans dead after Israeli army, Palestinians clash at border fence, officials say

 The simultaneous demonstrations at multiple places along the border fence have raised concerns in Israel that the fence could be breached.
 Twice in the past week, the Israeli military has caught Palestinians who have broken through the fence.

-The Israeli military said a 7-year-old girl had crossed the fence Friday, accusing Hamas of sending her.
+The Israeli military said a 7-year-old girl crossed the border Friday.
+It accused Hamas of sending her.
 She was returned to her parents, the military said.

-Six Palestinians were killed in protests against the Israeli land expropriations in 1976, but by Friday afternoon those killed marking the anniversary had outstripped that number.
+Six Palestinians were killed in protests against the Israeli land expropriations in 1976, but by Friday afternoon, those killed marking the anniversary had exceeded that number.

-At a morgue at Shifa Hospital in Gaza City, the body of 35-year-old Jihad al Fourina, who had been shot in the neck, was laid out for his family to collect.
+At a morgue at Shifa Hospital in Gaza City, the body of 35-year-old Jihad al-Fourina, who had been shot in the neck, was laid out for his family to collect.
 Relatives wept outside.

-“It’s a miserable life so people go and march on the border,” said his cousin Ahmed Afrain.
-“They have lost faith in the international community, the Arab World, the Palestinian Authority.
+“It’s a miserable life, so people go and march on the border,” said his cousin Ahmed Afrain.
+“They have lost faith in the international community, the Arab world, the Palestinian Authority.
 No one will help them.”

 Read more